elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Updated

 - **Harbor is upgraded to `v2.8.2`.**
     - This version drops the support for chartmuseum and replaces it with a OCI compatible chart storage.
 You can find the documentation for how to use OCI compatible chart storage [here](https://goharbor.io/docs/2.7.0/working-with-projects/working-with-images/managing-helm-charts/#manage-helm-charts-with-the-oci-compatible-registry-of-harbor).
     - They are also replacing the Notary image signer with Cosign image signer.
 You can find the documentation for how to use Cosign to sign images [here](https://goharbor.io/docs/2.7.0/working-with-projects/working-with-images/sign-images/#use-cosign-to-sign-artifacts).
     - Dex is now the default login page.
-- **Ingess-nginx is upgraded to `v1.8.0`.**
+- **Ingess-NGINX is upgraded to `v1.8.0`.**
 - **Grafana is upgraded to `v9.5.5`.**
-- **Opensearch and Opensearch Dashboard are upgraded to `v2.8.0`.**
+- **OpenSearch and OpenSearch Dashboard are upgraded to `v2.8.0`.**

 ### Added